eesyuen09/tp/docs/DeveloperGuide.md

    This enhancement improves **accuracy** and **consistency** between financial and attendance records, while keeping full flexibility for tutors to override when necessary.
 7. **Unified student history view (view s/STUDENT_ID):** Introduce a consolidated view command that shows every performance note, attendance record, and fee transaction for the specified student, allowing tutors to review a learner’s full journey without hopping between modules.
 8. **Targeted performance and attendance filters (perf -v / att -v):** Extend the existing view flags to accept optional m/MMYY or t/CLASS_TAG parameters so tutors can zero in on a specific month or class when analysing historical performance or attendance data.
+9. **Enhanced Name Validation:** Currently, the system only allows alphabetic characters, spaces, hyphens, and apostrophes in student names, with a maximum limit of 100 characters.
+While this prevents invalid or malicious input and ensures consistent formatting, it also rejects legitimate names containing cultural or linguistic symbols, or relational notations like “s/o”.
+We plan to expand the validation rules to allow Unicode characters in names, enabling broader support for global naming conventions while still excluding emojis and unsupported symbols.
+For example, names such as S/O Rajesh, Zoë-Marie, and Renée d’Olivier would be accepted under the new rules.
+This enhancement will make Tuto more inclusive, accurate, and realistic for users managing students with diverse backgrounds and naming conventions.
+10. **Persistent Student ID Assignment (JSON Tracking):** Currently, Student IDs are auto-generated in a 4-digit sequence (e.g., 0001, 0002, …) after validating all other fields.
+However, the system only recycles the highest deleted ID if it was the most recent one and if no other add/delete operations occurred before the next app launch.
+This can occasionally lead to duplicate or reused IDs across sessions.
+We plan to implement JSON-based persistent ID tracking, which stores the last assigned ID and always increments from it when new students are added.
+This ensures IDs remain unique across sessions, even after restarts or deletions.
+This enhancement will strengthen data integrity, prevent ID conflicts, and ensure a more consistent and reliable record-keeping process for long-term tutoring management.

 --------------------------------------------------------------------------------------------------------------------